janwilmans/guidelines/README.md

 Suggestions for choosing a style:

-- Consider conforming to existing practices, if a certain style is already used for 90% of the code, the team might be used to reading this style and it might be worth configuring clang-format to keep it close to the current style.
+- Consider conforming to existing practices, if a certain style is already used for 90% of the code, the team is likely accustomed to reading this style.
+It might be worthwhile to configure clang-format to keep it close to the current style.
 - It can be very difficult to get clang-format to do _exactly_ what _you_ want, I found that is better to go through the options, look at the result and then adopt a set of options that you find least offensive ;)
-- Strive for consistency, prefer simple rules like: 'all type names start with a Capital' or all type names are 'snaked_cased'.
+- Strive for consistency.
+Prefer simple rules like: 'all type names start with a capital letter' or all type names are 'snake_cased'.
 - Remember that almost all style choices will find resistance with _someone_.
-- Remember that is ultimately more important to have **one consistent style**, because that is what gives better **readability**, rather then **which style** is chosen.
+- Ultimately it is more important to have **one consistent style**, because that is what enhances **readability**, rather then **which style** is chosen.
 - Consider using nouns for class names and verbs for function names.
-Try to avoid abbriviations in names, they might make sense to you, but probably future readers (maybe you) will not known or remember them.
+Try to avoid abbreviations in names; they might make sense to you, but probably future readers (including yourself) might not understand or remember them.

 ## Scope